FLIN: A Flexible Natural Language Interface for Web Navigation: Evaluation

-\paragraph{Evaluation Metrics.} We use accuracy (\textbf{A-acc}) to evaluate action prediction and average F1 score (\textbf{P-F1}) to evaluate parameter prediction performance.
-P-F1 is computed using the average \textit{parameter precision} and average \textit{parameter recall} over test commands.
-Given a test command, \textit{parameter precision} is computed as the fraction of parameters in the predicted instruction which are correct and \textit{parameter recall} as the fraction of parameters in gold instruction which are predicted correctly.
-If the predicted action is incorrect, we consider both parameter precision and recall to be 0.
-We also compute (i) \textit{Exact Match Accuracy} (\textbf{EMA}), defined as the percentage of test commands where the predicted instruction exactly matches the gold navigation instruction, and (ii) 100\% Precision Accuracy (\textbf{PA-100}), defined as the percentage of test commands for which the parameter precision is 1.0 and the predicted action is correct, but parameter recall $\leq$ 1.0.
-EMA evaluates how often the model is able to \textit{fully} map the command into the gold navigation instruction and PA-100 how often it generates correct (i.e., no wrong predictions), but incomplete navigation instructions.
+\paragraph{Evaluation metrics.} We use accuracy (\textbf{A-acc}) to evaluate action prediction and average F1 score (\textbf{P-F1}) to evaluate parameter prediction performance.
+P-F1 is computed using the average \textit{parameter precision} and \textit{parameter recall} over test commands\footnote{The P-F1 (parameter F1 score) is computed as the “harmonic mean” of average parameter precision and average parameter recall (averaged over all test queries).}.
+Given a command, parameter precision is computed as the fraction of parameters in the predicted instruction which are correct and parameter recall as the fraction of parameters in the gold instruction which are predicted correctly.
+If the predicted action is incorrect or no action has been predicted for a given test command, we consider both parameter precision and recall to be 0 for the command.

-Although we formulate the mapping problem as a ranking one, we do not consider standard metrics such as mean average precision (MAP) or normalized discounted cumulative gain (NDCG) because FLIN outputs only one navigation instruction (with highest relevance score) instead of a ranked list, given that in a real NL-guided web navigation system only one predicted action can be executed.
+We also compute (i) \textit{Exact Match Accuracy} (\textbf{EMA}), defined as the percentage of test commands where the predicted instruction exactly matches the gold navigation instruction, and (ii) 100\% Precision Accuracy (\textbf{PA-100}), defined as the percentage of test commands for which the parameter precision is 1.0 and the predicted action is correct, but parameter recall $\leq$ 1.0. \footnote{Although we formulate the mapping problem as a ranking one, we do not consider standard metrics such as mean average precision (MAP) or normalized discounted cumulative gain (NDCG) because \sys outputs only one navigation instruction (instead of a ranked list), given that in a real web navigation system only one predicted action can be executed.} Similar to parameter precision and recall, while computing EMA and PA-100 for test commands, if the predicted action is incorrect or no action has been predicted for a test command, we consider both the exact match and PA-100 value to be 0 for that command.